Jacqui87/person-management-extension/README.md

    - Add CI/CD pipelines for automated testing, linting, and deployment.

 8. Implement refresh token support:

    - Add refresh tokens to complement JWT access tokens, allowing the frontend to renew sessions transparently.
    - This would ensure that the current logged-in user is continuously validated and still authorized to access the application.
    - It would prevent stale or invalid sessions by requiring periodic revalidation without forcing users to frequently log in again.

+9. Add end-to-end (E2E) testing:
+   - Implement automated UI tests using a tool like Cypress or Playwright to cover critical user journeys.
+   - Ensure comprehensive test coverage beyond unit and integration tests to validate application workflows from the user perspective.
+   - This would improve confidence in production readiness and reduce regression risks.

 # API Schema Description Examples